 Cut a lemon or lime in half and massage it lightly all over your dull copper.
 Feel free to sprinkle salt on the lemon before massaging your copper.
 Wash the citrus off with water, then dry and polish your newly minted copper with a napkin.

 Pastes can also be used to remove dirt and tarnishes.
 Squeeze one lemon and season with salt.
 You may also use equal parts baking soda and salt.
-Scrub the paste over the copper using a cloth.
+Scrub the paste over the copper needing a cloth.
 After that, simply rinse with warm water and you’re done!

 As sour as this hack may sound (pun intended), it is really the most effective and straightforward.